Updated on by Hayley Brown

 - Email marketing

-- Multiple email campaigns can be set up to welcome new customers, remind users of a free trial, customer orders and newsletters.
+- Multiple email campaigns can be set up to welcome new customers, and remind users of a free trial, customer orders and newsletters.

 - Social media content